godotengine/godot-docs/classes/class_string.rst

 - :ref:`PoolRealArray<class_poolrealarray>` **split_floats** **(** :ref:`String<class_string>` divisor, :ref:`bool<class_bool>` allow_empty=True **)**

 Splits the string in floats by using a divisor string and returns an array of the substrings.

-Example "1,2.5,3" will return 1,2.5,3 if split by ",".
+**Example:** "1,2.5,3" will return 1,2.5,3 if split by ",".

 .. _class_String_strip_edges: